standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 ## Modeling Process

 This tutorial guides you in a step by step process to build a basic clinical data model that directly references FHIR resources.
-It also illustrates the modeling practice briefly described in Appendix A of the [CIMPL Authoring Guide](cimpl6Authoring.md).
+It also illustrates the modeling practice briefly described in the [CIMPL Authoring Guide](cimpl6Authoring.md).

 The steps are briefly summarized here for conciseness: